 3. Make employees the Master of their Kingdom

 You might have noticed a trend here: it’s all about involvement, shared responsibility and ownership.
 Employees should have ownership of the values and behaviors, but they also should have ownership about enforcing them.
 Allow them to hold each other, and you and other leaders accountable.
 Community-building only works when everyone abides self-imposed values. +

 The best way to onboard a new recruit is to tell everything they need to about the company and then throw them into the work, right?
 Wrong!

 The top priority should be to get the most out of the employee’s potential.
 There’s no worse way to try to do so, then by submerging them with already established working conditions.
 Instead, find out what they need to be successful and what makes them tick.
-Let newly hired personnel share stories about the ideal situation in which they can deliver a peak-performance.
-Let them write down their areas for development, how they like to be recognized, their motivators etc..Having a full understanding of those aspect will set anyone up for success.
+Let newly hired personnel share stories about the ideal situation in which they can deliver stellar performances.
+Let them write down their areas for development, how they like to be recognized, their motivators etc..Having a full understanding of these aspects will set anyone up for success.